 A copy of withdrawal requests will be placed in the student's educational record.
 The headteacher will discuss the request with parents and take appropriate action.
-Alternative work will be given to students who are withdrawn from sex education.
+Alternative work will be given to students who are withdrawn from sex education, there is no right to withdraw students from relationship or health education.